sadaf-iftikhar/llm-security-gateway/README.md

 ```
 http://127.0.0.1:8000/docs
 ```
-You will see the full interactive API interface where you can test all endpoints.
+You will see the interactive API interface.

 ---
 ## How to Reproduce Evaluation Results